arangodb/docs/3.4/hot-backup-restore-limitations.md

 ---
 layout: default
-description: ArangoDB hot backups impose limitations one should be absolutely aware of.
+description: Hot Backups impose limitations one should be aware of.
 title: ArangoDB Hot Backup Limitations
 ---
 Hot Backup Limitations